MiTRonGTE/notifai_recruitment_app/README.md

 # Notif.ai recruitment app - Kamil Pawlicki

 ## Description
-Recruitment app for Notifai that simulates simple blog
+Recruitment app for Notifai that simulates simple blog can store message to 1 - 160 chars long

 ## Used technologies
 * Python 3.8